dianafisher/my-reads/README.md

 # my-reads
 MyReads is an app to keep track of books you have read or would like to read.

+* Move books between one of three bookshelves (read, want to read, and currently reading).
+* Search for additional books and add them to one of your bookshelves.
+The search feature includes type-ahead for easier searching.
+* View more details of a book by clicking on the info icon in the top-left corner.

 ## Files Included
 ```
 +--public/